BarbzCodez/BarbzCodez/README.md

 # Hosting a Resume on GitHub Pages

+## Purpose

 According to Andrew Etter in [Modern Technical Writing](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS) we want to "make content beautiful, discoverable and searchable", this guide will help you achieve Etter's goal by hosting a themed markdown resume using GitHub Pages.

 ![An Example of the final resume hosted](/images/1_example_resume.gif)

+---

+## Etter's Principles

+Before starting, I would like to to explain how Etter's principles reflect on this project.
+I will list them and explain:

+- _Use a lightweight markup_: We want content that is readable without the need to export it.
+We will be achieving this by using Markdown to write your resume as is very simple to learn and use.
+- _Use distributed version control_: We want to one version of truth with a story of how we get there. we'll be achieving that by using GitHub, which is easy to start using and widely used.
+- _Make static websites_: Etter likes static websites because they are simple and usually free to use.
+We are using GitHub Pages to host our static website because is integrated to GitHub.

+---

 ## Prerequisites